-Each bridge module is the physical interconnect between the system motherboard and a PCI motherboard.
-Each side of a bridge module connects to one PCI bus.
+The bridge module is the physical interconnect between the system motherboard and the PCI motherboard.
+Each side of the module is a bridge to one PCI bus.

-The bridge module converts system bus commands and data addressed to I/O space to PCI commands and data, and it converts PCI bus commands and data addressed to system memory or CPUs to system bus commands and data.
+This module converts system bus commands and data addressed to I/O space to PCI commands and data, and it converts PCI bus commands and data addressed to system memory or CPUs to system bus commands and data.